 Hours of Operation

-- In the off season (after Labor Day weekend), the park property will remain open dawn to dusk, but the beach access is restricted.
+In the off season (after Labor Day weekend), the park property will remain open dawn to dusk, but the swimming access is restricted.
 During the off season, there are no lifeguards on duty, and swimming is prohibited.

 During Phase 1 construction of the Geist Waterfront Park property, a significant amount of work was done to develop the beach and cove for public and park use.
 In this process, we discovered three freshwater springs in the cove, which serve as a constant supply of fresh water.
 Additionally, the City has installed six industrial-sized aerators, positioned throughout the cove, to continually move water, which improves water quality.
 These can be seen next to the large, orange buoys in the water.